Viewing Project Information

 - View the displayed information and click Upgrade.

 - After conversion, the project information now shows the project type as HTML5+Cordova.

 - Create, Import, and Manage Intel XDK Projects.

 - Introduction to the Intel XDK

 - Using Feature Detection to Write Cross-Platform HTML5 Packaged Web Apps.

-- To get started using the Intel XDK IoT Edition, see the Intel XDK IoT Edition Getting Started Guide.
+- To get started developing IoT projects with the Intel XDK, see the Intel XDK IoT - Getting Started Guide.

 - For Intel XDK new features and limitations, see the Intel XDK release notes.